 Digital photography changed the way we share and store family photos.
 Most of us don’t have boxes filled with old prints anymore.
 Instead, a lot of pictures wind up on an anonymous, unlabeled hard drive.
 It’s nice to know our memories are safe—except external drives won't last forever and could get lost or damaged.
 The truth is: If it's worth saving, you should keep it in the cloud.
-And Dropbox can back up all your photos and videos automatically.
+You can easily and automatically back up important files stored on external drives with external drive backup to keep your content safe in the cloud.
+And with automatic camera uploads you can back up all your photos and videos automatically—simply turn on camera uploads once you’ve downloaded the Dropbox mobile app to get started.

 2. Any file, form, or document you need is at your fingertips